 One of the worries when using a copper pan is its toxicity.
 Ingesting a high amount of copper can result in diarrhea and vomiting, also known as copper toxicity.

 Whether a copper pan is non-toxic is entirely based on what type you are using.
-Pure copper pan can cause copper poisoning when it comes in contact with acidic foods such as tomatoes and vinegar.
+Pure copper pans can cause copper poisoning when they come in contact with acidic foods such as tomatoes and vinegar.

 Fortunately, the modern copper pan is manufactured with metals such as aluminum or tin.
 The copper plate is sandwiched between the other metals, thus making the pan non-stick while maintaining its incredible heat induction.